Sports Betting Exchanges

 Best Sports Betting Sites 2019

 Betting exchanges operate as a peer to peer betting marketplace, rather than the player vs. house model of a sportsbook.
 Customers are wagering against each other, rather than looking to outsmart the oddsmakers.
-When wagering at betting exchanges, bettors will have two options.
+When wagering at a sports betting marketplace, bettors will have two options.
 Traditionally, a customer ‘backs’ an outcome to occur (to win) and the sportsbook ‘lays’ that the outcome will not occur (to lose).

 Sports Exchange Betting – Advantages